abcpqr-123/JavaScript-BootCamp/README.md

    notes app it is crashing.

  3. if notes app in arrow functions crashes then solve the problem by editing by comparing - vid no: 81

+ 4. ADD Conditional operator folder to the notes app   vid no - 82

- 4. add truthy and faksy value folder for notes app vid: no- 83
+ 5. add truthy and faksy value folder for notes app vid: no- 83